mendix/docs/content/en/docs/developerportal/general/settings/manage-deeplinks.md

 ## 3 Creating a Deep Link in Apps

-If you want to provide links directly to a specific element in your app in [Apps](https://sprintr.home.mendix.com/), you can use the following links, with the specific app ID or environment ID added, as instructed:
+If you want to provide links directly to a specific element in your app in [Apps](https://sprintr.home.mendix.com/), use the following links, with the specific app ID or environment ID added, as instructed:

 * Overview of your apps: `https://sprintr.home.mendix.com/link/myapps`